Troubleshooting

 Solution: Export a new settings file with the same settings.

 There is a possibility that you can manually edit your JSON settings file to fix this error.
 If you’d like to take your chances, refer to the Import and Export page regarding this.
+Otherwise, share your old settings file in the dedicated GitHub issue.

 Invalid value of [key]: [value]